Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 Congratulations, you are now ready to develop in the devcontainer that runs on the EC2 instance! 🚀

+## Preparing the remote host (GitHub Codespace)

+1. Open your browser and go to [GitHub Codespaces].
+2. Click on the "New codespace".
+3. Enter the information requested:
+    - `Repository`: Select your fork of the monorepo
+    - `Branch`: Select the default branch
+    - `Dev container configuration`: Select the dev container definition
+    - `Region`: Select your preferred region
+    - `Machine type`: Select the machine type
+        > **Note** 4-core is preferred for the OpenChallenges project as a trade-off between
+        > performance and cost.
+4. Click on "Create codespace".
+5. Wait for the codespace to be created.
+6. Configure the monorepo and install its dependencies (see README).

+### Stopping a Codespace instance

+If your codespace is open in your browser, you can stop it with the following step.
+Note that a codespace stops automatically after one hour of inactivity.

+1. Click on the button "Codespaces" located in the bottom-left corner.
+2. Click on "Stop Current Codespace".

+### Opening a Codespace with VS Code

+If you prefer to develop with VS Code rather than inside your browser:

+1. Open your browser and go to [GitHub Codespaces].
+2. Find the codespace that you want to open with VS Code.
+3. Click on the three-dot menu > "Open in ..." > "Open in Visual Studio Code"

+### Changing the machine type

+The type of machine used by a codespace can be changed at any time, for example when a beefier codespace instance is needed.
+To change the machine type of an existing codespace.

+1. Stop the codespace.
+2. Open your browser and go to [GitHub Codespaces].
+3. Find the codespace that you want to open with VS Code.
+4. Click on the three-dot menu > "Change machine type".
+5. Update the properties of the machine and click on "Update codespace".

 ## Accessing apps and services

 The devcontainer provided with this project uses the VS Code devcontainer feature